-Draw attention to the Manifesto and weekend of action with an activity or 'stunt'.
-Here are some ideas for ways you could make your activity stand out: Think about creating something beautiful out of wonky fruit and vegetables, similar to Giuseppe Arcimboldo's oil paintings, take a picture of the creation and present it to your local supermarket along with the Manifesto to highlight that all food is beautiful and too good to waste.
+Here are some ideas to make your stall really stand out:

+• Take along a range of wonky fruit and veg and ask visitors to your stand to create something beautiful out of wonky fruit and vegetables, similar to Giuseppe Arcimboldo's oil paintings.
+Take a picture of all the different creations and present them to your local supermarket along with the Manifesto to highlight that all food is beautiful and too good to waste.

-You could take along examples of confusing labelling, multi-packs or multi-buy offers to highlight what needs to change.
+• You could take along examples of confusing labelling, multi-packs or multi-buy offers to highlight what needs to change.